 In CPG today, eCommerce is where the growth is.
 For brands trying to figure out how to win, though, sorting through all of the information and advice can be a real challenge.
+Everyone's got an opinion, it seems, and not all of them can be right.
 Here are 5 of the biggest misperceptions and outright lies that could get you off-track...

 "Getting Your Items Online Is Difficult"